nklsfrt/nklsfrt/README.md

 Curruntly I'm working on:

-  - Moving all my infrastructure to a resilient IaC setup <br />
+  Moving all my infrastructure to a resilient IaC setup. <br />
-  - Seperating my service stacks into their own repo <br />
+  Seperating my service stacks into their own repo. <br />
+  A little Python script to easily hide .desktop entries in ones DE/launcher. <br />

 <!---
 nklsfrt/nklsfrt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.